SHOCKING REVELATION: U.S. POWS STILL IN LAOS

 By Christopher J. Petherick

 There is new evidence that American GIs are being held against their will in Southeast Asia more than three decades after the Vietnam War officially ended.
-A letter recently received by the father of a U.S. pilot, who went missing in action in 1971, could provide a key piece of information that proves American prisoners of war are alive and imprisoned in remote areas of South Vietnam.
+A letter recently received by the father of a U.S. pilot, who went missing in action in 1971, could provide a key piece of information that proves American prisoners of war are alive and imprisoned in remote areas of South Vietnam. if the U.S. government were willing to pay a ransom.
+According to Milliner, U.S. officials shot down any discussion of a reward, effectively killing off any hopes of freeing the American.

 Over the years, historians, researchers and independent journalists have made a compelling case that, during the Cold War, thousands of U.S. POWs were moved among Soviet, Chinese and North Korean labor camps, where they toiled and died under the worst conditions.